arashnm80/arashnm80.github.io/quotes.md

 > Don't be sorry, be better.

-> No matter of probabilities, I'm gonna take 100% of the shots.

 > Only being present in the game triggers many opportunities by itself.

 > Do it if it's the biggest thing I can do.

 > I'm gonna think out of the box.

+> No matter of probabilities, take 100% of the shots.

 > Whether I am a victim or not, thinking and complaining about it will change nothing. so the best choice is to get over it, put my head down and soldier through.